Levest Contraceptive Pill

 If you need emergency contraception, you may need the morning after pill.
 The morning after pill is taken after you have had unprotected sex, or if your usual contraceptive methods have failed.

 Microgyon is another brand with the same active ingredients in the same doses as Levest.
-However, the other ingredients included in both pills are slightly different.
-For example, Levest contains 52.353 mg of lactose monohydrate and 14.187 mg of sucrose while Microgynon 30 includes 32.820 mg of lactose monohydrate and 19.371 mg of sucrose.
+However, the amounts of other ingredients included in both pills are slightly different, such as lactose or sucrose.

 Levest and Microgynon are taken in the same way, at the same dosage.
 Both are equally effective, have the same non-contraceptive benefits and the same risk of side effects.